Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-90-the-coming-fire.md

 He had a lot on his plate, but he had three young kids, too.
 And they deserved a happy future.
 He didn’t know about the future, but right now, he could do something about their happy.

 They went out for a movie.
-There, sitting on the floor, kids in his arms and free snacks from the proprietor---someone he’d rescued years ago, and a good friend these days…
+There, sitting on the floor, kids in his arms and free snacks from the proprietor - someone he’d rescued years ago, and a good friend these days…

 Life wasn’t so bad.